-The Portland Psychotherapy Clinic, Research, & Training Center is offering multiple one-year clinical and research psychology fellowships to begin in the late summer of 2022.
-The position is flexible depending upon the match between the interests of the fellow and the needs of the center.
+The Portland Psychotherapy Clinic, Research, & Training Center is offering multiple psychology fellowships, including full clinical position and research positions to begin in the late summer of 2024.
+The positions are flexible depending upon the match between the interests of the fellow and the needs of the center.

-There are three possible fellowship tracks that are available for applicants:
+There are two possible fellowship tracks that are available for applicants:

-1. Anxiety disorders track – The anxiety disorders track focuses on learning structured time-limited treatments (based on exposure principles and acceptance and commitment therapy) for anxiety and obsessive-compulsive and related disorders in children, adolescents, and/or adults.
-The fellow will also have time set aside for administrative and research activities within the anxiety specialty clinic.
+1. Anxiety disorders track – The anxiety disorders track focuses on learning structured time-limited treatments (based on exposure principles and acceptance and commitment therapy) for anxiety and obsessive-compulsive and related disorders in children, adolescents, and/or adults from leading experts.
+Some of our anxiety clinic faculty have written the popular book ACT-Informed Exposure for Anxiety: Creating Effective, Innovative, and Values-Based Exposures Using Acceptance and Commitment Therapy, which is used as a basic text for training.
+The fellow may also have time set aside for administrative and/or research activities within the anxiety specialty clinic.

 The ideal candidate will have clinical training in ACT, behavior therapy, RO DBT, psychedelic assisted therapy, emotion-focused therapy, or compassion-focused therapy approaches.
-Fellows will receive at least two hours per week of supervision per week, which is sufficient for licensure in Oregon.
+Fellows will receive at least two hours of supervision per week, which is sufficient for licensure in Oregon.
+Postdocs have the opportunity to see a wide range of clients receiving Medicaid services with matches linked to training goals.
 Also, free of charge, fellows can attend any of the dozens of training events that Portland Psychotherapy hosts every year, led by leading experts in ACT, psychedelic assisted therapy, diversity/equity/inclusion, and many other topics.
-We also host a monthly didactic series focused on diversity, equity, cultural competency, and anti-racism.
+We also host a monthly multi-training site didactic series focused on diversity, equity, cultural competency, and anti-racism with opportunities to network and build community.
 You can read more here about our activities and commitment to foster diversity, equity, anti-racism, and inclusion in our staff and local community.

 About Portland Psychotherapy: